-Flexible packaging provides durable, puncture-resistant protection for pet food products.
+Flexible packaging provides durable, puncture-resistant protection for dog food or pet food products.
 Pouches have the ability to flex and move in shipments, reducing the product damage and waste that can occur with rigid tubs or carboard boxes.

 There are even closures specifically designed with distribution in mind.
 Our Tamper Evident Track and Easy Open Track (EOT) were made to withstand impacts and protect your products during shipping.
 The patented technology in the Tamper Evident Track adds security and strength to the package, and the EOT has passed the most rigid drop tests.
 These tracks work with our easy-to-use sliders to ensure proper reclosure use after use.
 Meanwhile, contaminant-resistant zippers like the Fresh-Lock® DZ Double Zippers help block out air and lock in freshness for extended shelf life.